lgeek/Linux3188/README.md

 I'm working on adding some 2D graphics acceleration for Xorg running on the RK3188 SoC.
 There are various low cost mini computers based on this SoC which provide excellent value for money, but GNU/Linux isn't officially supported.
 The work done by the community allows us to run it, but the GUI can sometimes feel slow and software scaling of video is just way too slow.

 At the moment, this repository contains some kernel patches required to use hardware acceleration.
-The Xorg driver based on [xf86-video-fbturbo](https://github.com/lgeek/xf86-video-fbturbo) will eventually be available [here](https://github.com/ssvb/xf86-video-fbturbo).
+The Xorg driver based on [xf86-video-fbturbo](https://github.com/ssvb/xf86-video-fbturbo) is available [here](https://github.com/lgeek/xf86-video-fbturbo).
 I intend to get my contributions merged in the upstream channels ASAP.

 Build notes
 -----------